tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-building-the-virtual-lab-vmware-and-2008.md

   <a href="http://www.tiernok.com/LTDBlog/labsetup/orig/vm_step2.png" target="_new"><img src="http://www.tiernok.com/LTDBlog/labsetup/vm_step2.png" title="Creating a new VM, Step 2" /></a><br /> New VM – OS Selection
 </div>

 For this first server I am going to allocate 4GB of RAM for use during the installation process.
 When making later copies of the system we will tune these values accordingly.
 As I intend to use these systems in a lab environment and may need the images to be portable to another single core system, I'm going to select the 1 CPU option.
 For later articles we may create 2- or 4-CPU options, but for most of our non-production needs a 1-CPU system will be sufficient.
-While technically it would be possible to “tune” the CPU setting at a later time, since we really only care about the hard-drive file at this point, changing CPU architectures on a system after installation ranges from tricky to absurdly-painful-with-no-hope-of-working.
+While technically it would be possible to "tune" the CPU setting at a later time, since we really only care about the hard-drive file at this point, changing CPU architectures on a system after installation ranges from tricky to absurdly-painful-with-no-hope-of-working.

 <div style="text-align: center; font-size: .8em; margin-bottom: 1em;">
   <a href="http://www.tiernok.com/LTDBlog/labsetup/orig/vm_step3.png" target="_new"><img src="http://www.tiernok.com/LTDBlog/labsetup/vm_step3.png" title="Creating a new VM, Step 2" /></a><br /> New VM – RAM and CPU Settings